The Good Shepherd Services Mentoring Program

 - Help young people make lasting connections within and outside their community.

 Mentors spend regularly scheduled, structured time with their mentee on and off-site.
 Generally, we ask for a commitment of at least two evenings a month for a period of one year.
 The initial few meetings must take place on our premises, but later mentors and mentees typically opt to spend time off-site.

 To become a mentor or learn more about the Good Shepherd Services Mentoring Program, please contact Damien Tillman, the Coordinator of Mentoring Services and Resource Development: Damien_Tillman@goodshepherds.org

-Please note that mentees must be a participant in a Good Shepherd program.
+Please note that all mentees must be or have been a participant in a Good Shepherd program.